tm-a-t/telegram-bot-handbook/pages/book/chats/groups.md

 They provide features in groups — the space people talk to each other.
 There is a lot of details to consider though.

-## Adding bots to groups
+## Joining groups

 Users can add bots to groups, but bots cannot join groups by their own.
-A bot's developer can forbid adding to groups [using BotFather settings](../dev/botfather).
+The bot's developer can forbid adding to groups [using BotFather settings.](../dev/botfather)

 In public groups, which means groups with usernames, bots can only be added by admins.
-Group admins can grant the bot admin rights to allow deleting group members and doing other admin actions.
+Group admins can grant the bot the rights for deleting group members or other admin actions.

 A group may contain up to 20 bots.